wireapp/wire-server-deploy/README.md

 Supported features

-### Demo (any environment, AWS not required, but limited functionality)
+### Demo installation

+* AWS account not required
+* limited functionality
+* Requires only a kubernetes cluster

-The demo setup is the easiest way to install a functional wire-server with limitations (such as no persistent storage).
-Try this first before trying to configure persistence.
+The demo setup is the easiest way to install a functional wire-server with limitations (such as no persistent storage, no high-availability, missing features).
+For the purposes of this demo, we assume you **do not have an AWS account**.
+Try this demo first before trying to configure a more complicated setup.

 *For all the following `helm upgrade` commands, it can be useful to run a second terminal with `kubectl --namespace demo get pods -w` to see what's happening.*